ucsb-game-dev-club/ucsb-game-dev-club.github.io/README.md

 ## Getting Started

-Make sure you have `hugo` and `git` installed.
+Make sure you have `hugo` version 0.60 or later and `git` installed.
 You will also need to install `git-lfs` so you can download images used in the website.
 Once you have all three installed, open a terminal (`cmd` on Windows) and run

 ```plain
 git clone https://github.com/ucsb-game-dev-club/ucsb-game-dev-club.github.io.git